It’s time to get spirited about fighting back.

 Quick Links

-What Is a Consumer Deceased Indicator on Your Credit File?
+What Is a Consumer Deceased Indicator on My Credit File?

 If you’ve been mistakenly reported as deceased on your credit report, it’s likely you will receive a consumer deceased indicator.
 This is a flag placed on your credit file by a credit bureau, indicating that you are…well…dead.
 It can appear as “Consumer Deceased” or just as a code (such as an “X”) that prevents lenders from accessing your report or issuing credit.